yashm4-4/Graph_Algorithms_in_Biological_Pathway_Analysis/README.md

 Image: https://www.ncbi.nlm.nih.gov/books/NBK482303/

-In this project explores how classical network flow algorithms can be applied to metabolic pathways to reveal bottlenecks, pathway capacity, and efficient biochemical routes.
+This project explores how classical network flow algorithms can be applied to metabolic pathways to reveal bottlenecks, pathway capacity, and efficient biochemical routes.
 We focus on two fundamental graph algorithms:

 - Max-Flow